DecisionsDev/odm-ondocker/docs/README_cluster.md

 You should see two runtime environments attached to the Rule Execution Server console.
 The load balancer is configured with a round robin algorithm, the default load-balancing logic that dispatches a new request to the next cluster member in a circular list.

-## Verify the Docker images
+## Verifying the docker images

 You can check the container status with the following command:
 ```
  docker-compose ps
 ```
- The following screen capture shows the list of running containers.
+ This screen capture displays the list of running containers.

 ![Flow](images/StandardFig02.png)

 To check the clustered Decision Server topology, complete the following steps:

-* Open the Rule Execution Server console at http://localhost:9080/res (use the following user name and password: resAdmin / resAdmin )
+* Open the Rule Execution Server console at http://localhost:9080/res with these username and password: resAdmin / resAdmin.
-* Open the REST Test form at http://localhost/DecisionService/run.jsp?path=/miniloan/1.0/miniloan/1.0&trace=false&type=WADL&kind=native
+* Open the REST Test form at http://localhost/DecisionService/run.jsp?path=/miniloan/1.0/miniloan/1.0&trace=false&type=WADL&kind=native.
 * Click the Execute Request button twice.
 * Click the Server Info tab.
   You should see  execution units.